 Some one living in Arizona may get by simply with a cheap swamp cooler while someone living in Florida will need a air conditioner for the best results.

-Often times a combination of units are the best solution such as a mobile with a addition will likley only need a mini split system.
+Often times a combination of units are the best solution such as a mobile with an addition will likely only need a mini split system.